geocledian/gc-list/README.md

 ### Advanced options
 - gc-visible-parcel-ids: string (separated by ',') with visible parcel ids; only these will be shown from the whole set of parcels; default: ""
-- gc-selected-parcel-id: parcel id to highlight the row in the table.
+- gc-current-parcel-id: parcel id to highlight the row in the table.
 Works in both directions with emit(); default: ""
 - gc-field-analysis-link: base URL for the detailed field analysis application; will be generated if not defined; default: undefined

 > __Note__: As there are defaults you will only have to set an attribute to change the default internal value.